Horisontal line to divide the page's sections

 Project picture the Solenoid system

 The Solenoid System I've developed stands at the heart of many of my sonic explorations.
 This custom motor controller, synchronized with MAX/MSP and integrated with Ableton Live, has played a pivotal role in shaping my sound design and individual sound art projects.
-Version 3 of the System, coompleted in 2023, commands 178 Solenoid motor channels, enabling a diverse range of movements from subtle nuances to impactful tapping, driven by PWM pulses.
+Version 3 of the System, completed in 2023, commands 356 Solenoid motor channels, enabling a diverse range of movements from subtle nuances to impactful tapping, driven by PWM pulses.

 Beyond sound, the Solenoid System transforms physical space into an auditory canvas.
 During recent trials, this latest version, built in collaboration with Lucas Weidinger (Solisynth) and firmware by Andrea Vogrig, spans the venue in a grid layout, allowing for variedsound movement shapes.
 Whether creating circular patterns, square formations, or swaying sequences, rapid motor actions across the space immerse audiences in an interactive sonic journey.